 Can federal charges be dropped before trial?

 Yes, but only under specific circumstances.
-Prosecutors may drop charges if the evidence is weak, constitutional violations occur, or defense attorneys successfully negotiate a dismissal.
+Prosecutors may drop charges if the evidence is weak, constitutional violations occur, or defense attorneys successfully negotiate dismissals.

 Should I speak to federal agents if I’m under investigation?